tylerthomasallen/docs/src/pages/dashboard/integrate.md

         - Update your `CNAME` record on your custom sub domain
             - `CNAME` = `custom.bnc.lt`
         - Click `Confirm` on [Link settings](https://dashboard.branch.io/link-settings)
+        - If you are configuring the domain through AWS's Route 53, make sure you are editing the nameservers under the `Registered Domains` tab, and not the `Hosted zones` section

     - ##### Use custom root domain
         - Understand [Domain change warning](#domain-change-warning)